 Nurosym delivers precisely calibrated electrical signals to your vagus nerve through your ear.
 This directly activates the neural pathway that shifts your nervous system from fight-or-flight mode to rest-and-digest mode—without requiring conscious effort.

-- Activates your body's natural calming system sending immediate parasympathetic signals through vagal pathways to your heart, lungs, and digestive system
+- Activates your body's natural calming system, sending immediate parasympathetic signals through vagal pathways to your heart, lungs, and digestive system.

-- Doesn't require mental effort unlike breathing exercises or meditation—works even when your mind is too anxious to focus
+- Doesn't require mental effort, unlike breathing exercises or meditation—works even when your mind is too anxious to focus.

 “It helps me achieve a state of tranquility similar to meditation.
 The shift is subtle, but I notice feeling more at ease.”